pretagov/projectsmigrator/README.md

 # TODO

+- [ ] Dry run mode
+- [ ] verbose or less verbose mode. esp to help see pipline mapping more clearly
+- [ ] CSV import
+- [ ] Migrate projects -> project
-- [ ] impliment filtering by src field
+- [ ] filtering issues by src field value
-- [ ] impliment filtering values
+- [ ] blacklist certain field values
-- [ ] include labels as a field
+- [ ] include labels as a field target e.g. put workspace name as new label
 - [ ] handle sync data from closed issues
 - [ ] Handle zenhub only epics and issues
-- [ ] Milestones - depricated and not possible to get from the graphql
+- [ ] zenhub Milestones - depricated and not possible to get from the graphql
-- [ ] Release Reports?
+- [ ] zenhub Release Reports?
 - [ ] Handle different estimate scales
-- [ ] Migrate projects -> project
-- [ ] Fix inability to add more options to the workspace field
+- [ ] Fix inability to add more options to the workspace field or removing adding fields.
-- [ ] set a default value. e.g. normal priority
+- [ ] set a global default value. e.g. normal priority

+# Contributing

+PR's or tickets welcome

 # Credits